Become a Leland Fellow

 My experience as a Leland Fellow prepared me for a successful career with the federal government, allowing me to develop critical leadership and strategic thinking and a better understanding of implications of policies related to poverty reduction, hunger, agriculture development.Damiana Astudillo, Director of Agriculture, Millennium Challenge Corporation & 3rd Class Leland Fellow

 Interested in learning more about the fellowship?
 Watch our webinar where we discuss the work of the Congressional Hunger Center, provide an overview of the fellowship and how to apply to become a Hunger Fellow, and answer applicant questions.

 Ready to join our network of leaders in the movement to end hunger around the world?

-Start out by reading our guide for fellowship applicants to learn more about the fellowship, including selection criteria, application timeline, benefits, and much more.
+Read our guide for fellowship applicants to learn more about the fellowship, including selection criteria, application timeline, benefits, and much more.